Omar8345/recode/APPWRITE_SETUP.md

-# Appwrite GitHub OAuth Integration Setup Guide
+# recode's Appwrite Integration Setup Guide

-This guide will walk you through setting up GitHub OAuth authentication with Appwrite for recode.
+This guide will walk you through setting up authentication with Appwrite for recode.

 ## Prerequisites

 - An Appwrite account (sign up at https://cloud.appwrite.io)
-- A GitHub account
 - Node.js and npm installed

 ## Step 1: Create an Appwrite Project